All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Endurance exercise appears to be one of the most reliable telomere-supportive interventions.
 A 2018 study in the European Heart Journal found that endurance training and high-intensity interval training both increased telomerase activity and telomere length in blood cells over six months, while resistance training alone did not produce the same effect .

 We recommend at least 150 minutes of moderate aerobic exercise per week, supplemented with two to three HIIT sessions.
-The dose-response curve suggests diminishing returns beyond about 45-60 minutes per session, and extreme endurance training may actually increase oxidative stress enough to offset benefits exercise optimization for longevity.
+The dose-response curve suggests diminishing returns beyond about 45-60 minutes per session, and extreme endurance training may actually increase oxidative stress enough to offset benefits exercise improvement for longevity.

 Nutrition